r-three/git-theta/README.md

 Git-Theta is a Git extension for collaborative, continual, and communal development of machine learning models.

-Version control systems like Git enable large distributed teams to collabrate on shared codebases by tracking changes over time and providing tools for merging changes from multiple sources.
+Version control systems like Git enable large distributed teams to collaborate on shared codebases by tracking changes over time and providing tools for merging changes from multiple sources.
-Git-Theta is a Git extention that aims to provide similar functionality for machine learning model checkpoints by *efficiently* and *meaningfully* track a model's version history natively through Git.
+Git-Theta is a Git extension that aims to provide similar functionality for machine learning model checkpoints by *efficiently* and *meaningfully* track a model's version history natively through Git.
 Specifically, rather than treating the checkpoint as a blob of data (as done by other systems for tracking models with Git), Git-Theta
 - atomically tracks each parameter "group" (e.g. a weight matrix or bias vector in a neural network)
 - tracks dense or communication-efficient updates like [low-rank](https://arxiv.org/abs/2106.09685) or [sparse](https://arxiv.org/abs/2111.09839) changes to parameter groups